 For those of us living in the modern, developed world, the struggle with “stuff” is real.
 While we all like to think of ourselves as having a healthy detachment from material things, most of us — especially families with kids — still find ourselves swimming in material things.

 No matter how much I try to keep it under control, the “stuff” monster keeps overtaking our house.
 And we’ve moved more than a dozen times in 20 years, which has forced us to purge fairly frequently.
 I can’t imagine what it’s like for people who have stayed in one spot for a decade or more.

 The first-world problem of clutter is the reason Marie Kondo’s The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organzing became so popular, and why many of us are trying to cut back on the amount of possessions we have.
 The pull to live more simply and feel less weighed down by our belongings is strong.

 That desire is also why a new book, The Gentle Art of Swedish Death Cleaning: How to Free Yourself and Your Family From a Lifetime of Clutter by author and artist Margareta Magnusson, has been been dominating my newsfeed.
-The book won’t even be available until January, yet I seem to be hearing about it everywhere.

 “Swedish death cleaning” (or Döstädning, for those who enjoy sounding out the names at IKEA) may sound a bit morbid, but the concept is quite simple and practical.
 It’s also totally relevant to those of us with parents or grandparents who were used to handing down furniture, dishes, collections, and random paraphernalia that most of us don’t actually want or need.